SleepDaemon/Modern-Steam/README.md

- Steam Dark Mode
+# Steam Dark Mode
-A modern and darker UI for steam (this skins is known as the Metro Skin)
+Do you wish that Valve would update the look of steam already, because you're bored of the old look of it.
+Well look no further, this Steam Dark Mode got you covered.

 ## Download
 Go to [Releases](https://github.com/SleepDaemon/SteamDarkMode/releases) and read the latest release instruction